yennanliu/CS_basics/doc/faq/faq_flink.md

 	- JM triggers checkpoint periodically
 	- Once TM receive all CheckpointBarrier, it will start checkpoint op, once completed, TM will inform JM.
 ONLY when all sink operator finish their checkpoint, and send back to JM, such checkpoint is called completed
 		- in HA, checkpoint will be saved in ZK as well
+		- CheckpointBarrier is a special event, will flow to downstream operator, ONLY when skink operator receive it, we say checkpoint completed
+		- NOTE : CheckpointBarrier sync time also need to be considered
 	<img src ="https://github.com/yennanliu/CS_basics/blob/master/doc/pic/checkpoint2.png">
 	<img src ="https://github.com/yennanliu/CS_basics/blob/master/doc/pic/checkpoint3.png">
 - `CheckpointCoordinator` is an important class in Checkpoint op